 The Site Audit tool will automatically crawl your site’s subdomains unless you change its settings:

-It's clear that TLDs play an important role in how your site is structured and in its performance.
-Even though they might not directly affect your Google ranking and SEO, it’s important to choose a top-level domain that attracts the right traffic and benefits your site.
+Even though TLDs don't directly affect your Google ranking and SEO, it’s important to choose a top-level domain that attracts the right traffic and benefits your site.

 If you want to check your site's overall performance and determine whether your root domain is working for you, try running a site audit.
 Selecting the right TLD is part of setting up your website for success - explore your options and think ahead!